 But here’s an example of a more standard Svartifoss landscape shot from below.

 The waterfall and the basalt columns are a more central part of the image from this viewpoint.
 But the creek itself is visually busy with all the boulders.
 If I do a 500px search for Svartifoss, the images that hold my attention are mostly the long exposure ones.
 Doing a longer exposure here would have hidden some of the busyness in the creek behind the gossamer texture.
-Who know, maybe I would have liked my creek level shots more with a 2-3 minute exposure.
+But I haven’t seen many Svartifoss images that grabbed me.

 I made one final discovery walking back.
 The Svartifoss creek and the trail were perfect leading lines for a photo of the entire area.

-Tip: There’s a nice cafeteria next to the Visitors Center that’s a good value (by Iceland standards) and a great place to chill after a hike to a waterfall.
+Tip: After all that hiking, there’s a nice cafeteria (soup, sandwiches, dessert) attached to the Visitors Center that’s a good value and a great place to chill.